wilsonmar/drones/proposal.md

 * Battery chargers
 * Replacements for damage (propellers, etc.)
 * Example AprilTags for objects and vehicle
-* Tools to repair units.
+* Tools to repair units
+* Light meter
+* Portable lights for crew to work
+* Video camera with microphone to record event
+* Tripod for camera

 ## Software Components
 * DJI’s Mobile SDK for iOS and Android,